NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 toc: true
 ---

-# Instructions
+# Instructions for Pharmacists

+> Watch the training video
+> Complete the Assessment questions

 # Training Video

 {{< youtube 8wdlS_DKRQA >}}

-Instructions for pharmacists:
+# Assessment Questions

+Please print the questions and send the completed answers to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)

 > Print off No 2, 3, 4, 5, 6 and 7.
 > Watch video (1)